Why you

 become tense or dormant.
 The muscles of your abdomen and

-Don’t continue to sit upright to benefit from the position of your body
+12 Don’t remain seated upright to benefit from the position of your body

 after the muscles that support your body upright have become too tired to